 - YouTube videos (search “altruism +monkeys”)

-The people who commit mass shootings often have a history that explains how they became so disconnected from humanity to be able to do such a thing.
-However horrific mass shootings are, just like with natural disasters, people step forward to help others through the experience.
+People who commit mass shootings often have a history that explains how they became so disconnected from humanity to be able to do such a thing.
+However horrific mass shootings are, people step forward to help others through the experience, just as they do when natural disasters occur.

-Study Results:They report strong evidence for reduced mortality and extended longevity for caregivers compared with non-caregiving controls.
+Study Results show strong evidence for reduced mortality and extended longevity for caregivers compared with non-caregiving controls.

 Do Good, Feel Good, and Be Well – based on research